WtfJoke/carbon-aware-serverless-jobs/README.md

 ## Useful commands

-- `yarn build` compile typescript to js
+- `npm run build` compile typescript to js
-- `yarn watch` watch for changes and compile
+- `npm run watch` watch for changes and compile
-- `yarn test` perform unit tests
+- `npm run test` perform unit tests
-- `yarn cdk deploy` deploy this stack to your default AWS account/region
+- `npm run cdk deploy` deploy this stack to your default AWS account/region
-- `yarn cdk diff` compare deployed stack with current state
+- `npm run cdk diff` compare deployed stack with current state
-- `yarn cdk synth` emits the synthesized CloudFormation template
+- `npm run cdk synth` emits the synthesized CloudFormation template

 # What do I need in order to deploy this?